preciofishbone/OmniaFx/docs/tutorials/omnia-learn/teamwork-app/README.md

 - It is not supported to create O365 Group for now.

-- If your tenant is using System Account, it might cause unexpected issue if the same user is used in permsision settings (e.g. site owner).
+- If your tenant is using System Account mode, make sure that the System Account's user is not used in teamwork's app instance admin.
+Otherwise, it might cause unexpected issues.